 These products are finished goods marketed and sold directly to the customer by the Company through online and retail channels.
 The Company is responsible for sales, marketing, and distribution.
-These products carry the Company's brand names.
+These products carry the Company's brand names, which include Medagel, Lumagel Beauty, Kenkoderm and Silly George.

-Medical Devices
+Medical Devices/Other